-1. REQUIRED LOCAL BILL FORMS
+1. LOCAL BILL FORMS

-House policy requires hard copies of the original, signed (1) Local Bill Certification Form and (2) Economic Impact Statement Form be filed with the Clerk of the House at the time the local bill is filed or as soon thereafter as possible.
-Under this policy, no local bill may be considered by the Local, Federal & Veterans Affairs Subcommittee or any other House committee or subcommittee without these completed forms.
+House policy requires a completed and signed (1) Local Bill Certification Form and (2) Economic Impact Statement Form be filed with the Clerk of the House at the time the local bill is filed or as soon thereafter as possible.
+Under this policy, no local bill may be considered by any committee or subcommittee without these completed forms.
 Upon filing, the Clerk of the House will scan the forms into the system in order to link the forms to the filed bill and make them generally available.
 The House Rules require all local bills, including local claim bills, not providing for a ratifying referendum to be accompanied by an affidavit certifying proof of publication of the notice of seeking enactment of the bill.